 For More Detail https://www.oceanicpharmachem.com

+Oceanic Pharmachem Private Limited (OPPL) believes that the best way to cultivate and reinforce a strong company culture is to lead with behaviors and take actions that promote its importance.
 An organizational culture is defined by how people inside the organization interact with each other.
-Culture is learned behaviour - it’s not a by-product of operations.
-Organizational culture is created by people actions; not the other way around.
+Culture is learned behavior—it's not a by-product of operations.
+Organizational culture is created by people's actions; not the other way around.

-It’s not easy to change a company culture, because it involves changing how people behave.
-If a company has been doing something a certain way for a long time, it can be hard to get everyone on board with doing it differently; which includes the organizational leaders.
+The behavior of leaders drives the kind of culture the organization ends up with.
+But this is also why changing an existing culture can be so difficult.
+It's not easy to change a company culture because it involves changing how people behave.
+If a company has been doing something a certain way for a long time, it can be hard to get everyone on board with doing it differently, which includes the organizational leaders.
+It's easy to think that building a culture is about the behaviors of the employees, not how the leaders act.
+Culture change can only begin when leaders start to model the behavior they want the organization to emulate.

-Innovative culture can be a hard concept for traditionally run companies to follow through, if they are used to measuring objective outcomes and results.
-They might think that failing is not something to celebrate; it’s to be punished.
-So, it’s no surprise that innovation stalls at such organizations as a result.
+Innovative culture can be a hard concept for traditionally run companies to follow through if they are used to measuring objective outcomes and results.
+They might think that failing is not something to celebrate; it's to be punished.
+So, it's no surprise that innovation stalls at such organizations as a result.

 From India, Mumbai